-Chair Bronson stated that the appointment had traditionally been for a four year term, but deferred to the County Attorney's Office regarding the options.
+Chair Bronson responded that the appointment was traditionally for a four-year term.
+She asked that the County Attorney provide clarification.

-Andrew Flagg, Chief Civil Deputy County Attorney, clarified that there was not a statutory provision for the term length of the Clerk of the Board.
+Andrew Flagg, Chief Civil Deputy County Attorney, responded that there was no statutory provision for the term of the Clerk of the Board.

-On consideration, it was moved by Supervisor Grijalva and seconded by Chair Bronson to appoint Julie Castañeda as the Clerk of the Board of Supervisors for a period of one year.
+It was moved by Supervisor Grijalva and seconded by Chair Bronson to appoint Julie Castañeda as the Clerk of the Board of Supervisors for a period of one year.